Mark Harrod Ltd shifts the goalposts on to a fresh footing

 Fans of our ever popular Easylift goal won’t be disappointed with this evolution.
 Our Easylift Goal is still available and an updated design to satisfy the upcoming new British and European standard will be launched soon.

 Explaining the thinking behind the revolutionary new goal, Mark Harrod Ltd Managing Director Sean Wallett said: “As innovators as well as manufacturers, you realise when the time comes to advance the technology of what’s out there.

 “We have many light bulb moments but the spark of invention that created this wheel system, when Matt and I were sitting in one of our vans, waiting to visit Burton Albion FC, we feel sure will satisfy a long-held need across football to make goals infinitely manoeuvrable.
-This is the 360 degree goal everyone is asking for.”[ssba]
+This is the portable goal everyone is asking for.”[ssba]